 As makers and craftspeople, we have a unique opportunity to share how we work, as the very process of designing, making and building our products is an incredible story in itself.

 This guide is a beginner's guide to help anyone that wants to showcase their work through video.
-We'll focus on Youtube as we believe it's the most important platform for this exercise, both in terms of audience and format, and we'll only use free and beginner-friendly tools and software, with some links to dive further into more professional resources if you want.
+We'll focus on YouTube as we believe it's the most important platform for this exercise, both in terms of audience and format, and we'll only use free and beginner-friendly tools and software, with some links to dive further into more professional resources if you want.

-1 - Equipment & Setup
+Equipment & Setup

-A Smartphone is enough!
+A smartphone is enough!

 Even if you only have a smartphone, you're well-equipped.
 Modern smartphones have decent cameras suitable for beginner videography.
 Just ensure your lens is clean.